AtleSkaanes/Programming-notes/cpp/Arrays and pointers/Arrays.md

 5 : 10
 3 : 5
 ```
 This is what an output could look like if the contents are looped over.
-They are placed randomly inside
+They are placed randomly inside the map, where it fits best.